 Finally, IFRS 9 introduces a new hedge accounting model that is more closely aligned with risk-management activities.
-The Company expects that existing hedge relationships currently designated as effective hedging relationships will still qualify for hedge accounting under this new model.
+The Company will apply the new hedge accounting model and expects that existing hedge relationships will continue to qualify for hedge accounting under this new model.

-The Company is still in the process of evaluating the impact of the disclosure requirements of the standard.
-Based on the assessment performed to date, the Company does not expect a significant impact on its consolidated financial statements.
+The Company is still in the process of evaluating the disclosure requirements of the standard.
+Based on the assessment performed to date, the Company does not expect that the adoption of this standard will have a significant impact on its consolidated financial statements.